minadg/ftw-de-group5/oulad/OULAD Documentation.md

 Open University Learning Analytics Dataset – Education analytics (Open University UK).

 **Goal of the Exercise:**
 The main objective is to design an end-to-end data pipeline that transforms raw OULAD CSV files into a dimensional star schema for analytics.
-The final layer powers interactive dashboards to answer key questions like:
+The final layer powers interactive dashboards to answer business questions.
-- Do demographics influence dropout?
-- How does engagement in the VLE impact performance?

 **Team Setup:**
 Group collaboration with task splitting across ingestion, modeling, BI dashboarding, and documentation.